gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-28-theres-no-place-like-home.markdown

 So, your code "This is a HOME PAGE!" in `app/views/home/index.html.php`, that is pulled out by the line `<?php echo $this->content(); ?>`.

 Feel free to tinker around with these templates!
 Here's one I've made as an example!
-Because Lithium's framework distribution comes with Twitter Bootstrap, it's easy to make a theme that renders decently cross-device straight out of the box.
+Because Li3's framework distribution comes with Twitter Bootstrap, it's easy to make a theme that renders decently cross-device straight out of the box.
 (Again, there's no literal box.
 If there were, I'm certain a cat would have sat in it by now, this being the Internet and all...)

 So, open up `app/views/layouts/default.html.php` and enter the following: